john-broughton/Shopify-Theme-TCS/README.md

 # Shopify-Theme-TCS
- Exploring how to make custom themes in Shopify using the Expanse theme.
-You can see this theme in action at https://www.thecooksstation.com/.
+ This repository holds the customized Expanse theme for The Cook's Station.
+It can be viewed here: https://www.thecooksstation.com/